INFORMATION FOR POTENTIAL CHORAL EXHIBITIONERS

 Choral Exhibitioners are appointed by the College Council for three years, through the

 Inter-Collegiate Awards Scheme, and are expected to give a full commitment to the choir.
 They are also encouraged to participate in music in the college in general (many Choral Exhibitioners are on the committee of the College Music Society, for example).
 All Selwyn and Newnham academic offer-holders will be invited to apply for a choral award.
-The deadline for applying is 15 February 2016, and auditions for offer-holders will take place after the end of the Lent Term (14-17 March 2016).Further information on applying and an onlie application form are available from the University Undergraduate Admissions Prospectus.
-As well as a financial stipend (currently £100 per year, as is the case for all of the Colleges in Cambridge), all Choral Exhibitioners are given a substantial subsidy towards singing lessons (currently £350 per year), which can be taken with any of the University's fine visiting teachers.
+The deadline for applying is 15 February 2020, and auditions for offer-holders will take place after the end of the Lent Term (March 2020).Further information on applying and an online application form are available from the University Undergraduate Admissions Prospectus.
+As well as a financial stipend (currently £100 per year, as is the case for all of the Colleges in Cambridge), all Choral Exhibitioners are given a substantial subsidy towards singing lessons which can be taken with any of the University’s fine visiting teachers.
 Most Selwyn choir members study with Anita Morrison or Paul Badley, who teach in the college music room.
 Various other teachers visit Cambridge regularly, and choir members may study with them if they wish.
 The subsidy for lessons may also be used towards instrumental and Alexander Technique lessons.
-Choral Exhibitioners reading Music will be given a piano in their room, and an increased subsidy to allow for lessons on more than one instrument (the current total subsidy for Music students holding a Music Award is £500 per year).
+Choral Exhibitioners reading Music will be given a piano in their room, and an increased subsidy to allow for lessons on more than one instrument.

 CHORAL EXHIBITIONS (NEWNHAM STUDENTS)